ivanbilotserkivskiy/next_feed_reader/README.md

 The site has been deployed here: https://feed-reader-s6n8-bcg50p4r7-ivanbilotserkivskiys-projects.vercel.app/feed

+In order to access and customize their RSS feeds, users must first log in with their credentials (HARDCODED).

+The first part displays a parsed RSS feed.
+You can click on it to view articles from the feed and read additional details.
+You may also unsubscribe from the feed and add your own RSS resource to read by passing the link to the RSS content.

+The second part shows data from the JSON Placeholder resource.
+You can simulate adding, editing, and deleting posts.
 Part 1: RSS Feed Viewer

 The first part of your RSS reader app is dedicated to effortlessly managing and consuming your favorite RSS feeds.
 It offers a user-friendly interface for efficiently staying updated with the latest content from various sources.
 Here are the key features: